iivanoo/covid-apps-observer/data/data_dk/reports/resources/com.netcompany.smittestop_exposure_notification___1.1/report.md

 > Make it available in English as well?
 If you really care all people in dk to stay safe<br> :date: __2020-08-14 00:17:40__

-> Good idea but crucial notification for status is still missing.
-It seems to work as intented but the design is not with actual users in mind.
-There is no indication on the status of the application running in the background.
-This leads to me forgetting turning it on and/or off as I have no idea without opening the app.
-Also there are too many steps to turn it on (3 taps is a lot).<br> :date: __2020-07-31 22:16:28__

 #### 1-star reviews